 The MA program revolves around the theme of Rights, Justice, Citizenship, and Identity.
-Within this framework, students have the opportunity to pursue three different streams: a course-based stream, a Major Research Paper (MRP) stream, and a Thesis stream.
-The main differences between these streams are summarized in the table below:
+Within this framework, students have the opportunity to pursue two different streams: a course-based/Major Research Paper (MRP) stream and a Thesis stream.
+The main differences between these streams is summarized in the table below:

+Course-based/MRP Thesis

+Expected duration 3 semesters 4 semesters

+Requirements 2 mandatory; 3 core; 1 elective; 2 mandatory; 1 core; 1 elective;

+MRP Thesis

-Course-based MRP Thesis Expected duration 2-3 semesters 3-4 semesters 4-5 semesters Requirements 2 mandatory; 2 mandatory; 2 mandatory; 3 core; 2 core; 2 elective; 2 core; 1 elective; 2 elective MRP Thesis Typical student profile Wants to enter labor market with MA degree relatively quickly Wants to keep options open/is not sure what to do next Wants to find out whether doing a PhD is something they'd enjoy
+Typical student profile Wants to keep options open/is not sure what to do next Wants to obtain degree relatively quickly Is interested in participation in an original research project Wants to find out whether doing a PhD is something they'd enjoy

-All MA students will be required to take two mandatory courses: POLS6940-Research Design & Methods (0.75 credits), and POLS6900-Communications (0.25 credits).
+All MA students will be required to take two mandatory courses: POLS\6940-Research Design & Methods (0.75 credits), and POLS\6900-Communications (0.25 credits).

-In addition, students will be asked to complete a minimum number (3 for the course-based stream; 2 for the other two streams) of our core courses: POLS6050-Politics of Identity, POLS6130-Rights and Public Policy, POLS6150-Constitutionalism and Judicial Politics, POLS6400-Citizenship and Social Policy, POLS6510-Political Participation and Engagement, and POLS6730-Development and Global Justice (0.50 credits each).
+In addition, students will be asked to complete a minimum number (3 for the course-based/MRP stream; 1 for the thesis stream) of our core courses: POLS\6050-Politics of Identity, POLS\6120-Theories of International Relations, POLS\6130-Rights and Public Policy, POLS\6150-Constitutionalism and Judicial Politics, POLS\6210-Conceptions of Canada, POLS\6380-Political Contention in a Comparative Perspective, POLS\6400-Citizenship and Social Policy, POLS\6500-Quantitative and Qualitative Data Analysis, POLS\6510-Political Participation and Engagement, and POLS\6730-Development and Global Justice (0.50 credits each).

-Finally, students can choose any course from our graduate course offerings (see course selection below) to fulfill the requirements for elective courses (2 for the course-based and MRP stream; 1 for the Thesis stream).
+Finally, students can choose any course from our graduate course offerings (see course selection below) as a final elective course.